shafinage/health-expenditure-on-health-outcome-asean/README.md

 ## 🖼️ Visualizations

-Visualizations available in the `charts/` folder:
+Visualizations and tables available:
+- EDA:
   - Trend: health outcome, government health expenditure, and out-of-pocket
   - Comparison: Life expectancy to current health expenditure
+- Findings:
+  - Stationarity, cointegration, cross-sectional dependence, panel unit root
+  - Panel ARDL: ASEAN and per income subgroups
+  - Dumitrecu-Hurlin causality

 ## 🧠 Conclusion

-Increased healthcare spending is correlated with better health outcomes, but the impact varies by country and timeline.
-Policymakers should consider structural healthcare factors along with expenditure.
+This study highlights the complex interplay between economic growth, health ex-penditure, and health outcomes in ASEAN countries.
+Effective health policies that address financing, inefficiencies, and inequities are essential for improving health outcomes and achieving universal health coverage in the region.
+By prioritizing eq-uitable and sustainable healthcare investments, ASEAN countries can enhance the health and well-being of their populations, contributing to broader economic and social development goals.